skylineos/clsp-videojs-plugin/README.md

 ## @todos

+* fix autoplay - it makes LOTS of requests...
 * review files in `_legacy` and delete if not needed
 * implement linter and styles
 * minify css